IBM/watson-document-co-relation/README.md

-# Correlation of text with Watson Natural Language Understanding and IBM Data Science experience(WORK IN PROGRESS)
+# Correlation of text content across documents with Python NLTK and IBM Data Science experience(WORK IN PROGRESS)

-In this developer journey we will use Jupyter notebooks in IBM Data Science experience(DSX) to augment IBM Watson Natural Language Understanding API output through configurable mechanism for text correlation.
+In this developer journey we will use Jupyter notebooks in IBM Data Science experience(DSX) to correlate text content across documents with Python NLTK, IBM Watson Natural Language Understanding API output through a configurable mechanism.

 When the reader has completed this journey, they will understand how to: